ceneezer/Tet-craft/README.md

 ### Instructions ###

-- Copy files from bitvote folder onto your LAMP, in a served folder.
+- Copy files from (bitvote) folder onto your LAMP, in a served folder.
+- Don't forget to change permissions to serve it (you're the one with the LAMP, you should know to what) - may need to move the inc.* files into the parent directory (very helpful) if I forgot to edit that in the public version.
-- Edit _cfg as per your MySQL server (may need to add address if off server into inc.db.php) \
+- Edit _cfg.php as per your MySQL server (may need to add address if off server into inc.db.php) \
-(optional) There's a .sh to rip the .gov.ca history. (may need editing - I *think it's still running weekly on mine, maybe not bug free. \
+(optional) There's a(n?) .sh to rip the .gov.ca history. (may need editing - I *think it's still running weekly on mine, maybe not bug free.) \
 (optional) customize the pub folder for your logos ect
-- ... oh, don't forget to change permissions to serve it - may need to move the inc.* files into the parent directory (very helpful) if I forgot to edit that in the public version.
-- ... serve? (see google for troubleshooting)
+- ... serve? (see google for troubleshooting, php probably updated since I've abandoned it, may need updating. no IDK what version.)

 ## Lost In The Digital Roots Gamified IQ Test ##